 Chapter 14 - Waterloo

 Luxemburg won the Eurovision Song Contest twice in a row, in 1972 and 1973.
 Running the contest for the second time in their small country was deemed too expensive, so Britain volunteered.
-The nineteenth contest was held at the Brighton Dome on Saturday, 6 April 1974, and was hosted by Katie Boyle for the fourth and final time.
+The nineteenth contest was held at the Brighton Dome on Saturday, 6 April, 1974, and was hosted by Katie Boyle for the fourth and final time.
 Seventeen nations took part.
 Britain managed to escape the dreaded zero point and came fourth with Olivia Newton-John singing Long Live Love.
-Spain came ninth with ‘Canta y sé feliz’ by Peret.
+Spain came ninth with Canta y sé feliz by Peret.
 The winners by a long way were Abba with Waterloo.

 I arrived at Narixa on Saturday night a tad after twelve-thirty in my usual DJ costume, a fake Queen’s guard red coat, carrying the requested record selection in a plastic case.